lowRISC/opentitan/doc/security/_index.md

 their mapping into software stages.
 Runtime isolation properties and baseline identity concepts are introduced in this document.

+## [Secure Hardware Design Guidelines][implementation_guidelines]

+Silicon designs for security devices require special guidelines to protect the designs against myriad attacks.
+To that end, the team established [Secure Hardware Design Guidelines][implementation_guidelines] which are followed when developing OpenTitan security IP.

 ## Functional Guarantees

 At the functional level OpenTitan aims to provide the following guarantees: